mattermost-community/mattermost-plugin-docup/README.md

 ## Configuration Options

 In the plugin settings area, you can configure the repos for:
-- Mattermost Admin Repository
+- Admin Repository
-- Mattermost Developer Docs Repository
+- Developer Docs Repository
-- Mattermost Handbook Repository
+- Handbook Repository

 You can also specify which Labels are applied to each newly created DocUp issues in GitHub.